brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 1.14.0.1 =
+* Fix: Table of Contents - Stripped HTML tags in Headings for Table of Contents.

 = 1.14.0 =
 * Improvement: A dynamic CSS file will be generated, earlier inline CSS was loading on the page.
 * Improvement: WordPress 5.3 compatibility changes.